IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_paper.md

 ### Assignment: Detailed Written Outline
 Review [Indiana University's Using Outlines] (http://www.indiana.edu/~wts/pamphlets/outlines.shtml), BEFORE you write your detailed outline.

-Create a more detailed written outline by fleshing out they key points of your topics and/or subtopics.
+Create a more detailed written outline by fleshing out they key points of your topics and/or subtopics of your initial written outline.

 * Section Title
   * Subsection (Optional)